Beef or Turkey Meatballs on a Foreman Grill Recipe

 2. In a large bowl, mix together the first 7 ingredients with your hands to combine well.

 3. Preheat your GF grill to high and start shaping the meatballs.
-Shape into golf ball size meatballs by wetting your fingertips with a little water and rolling the mixture with the palms of your hands.
+Shape into golf ball-sized meatballs by wetting your fingertips with a little water and rolling the mixture with the palms of your hands.
 Set these aside on the chilled plate until all are made.

 5. As the meatballs finish grilling place them on a clean platter.
 Serve with toothpicks as an appetizer or use them in pasta sauce or in soup.
 While turkey meatballs are wet when forming, they are sometimes dry after cooking.
 This is why they hold up well in soup, such as Italian Wedding Soup.
 A recipe follows.